Meet the 2018 Global Freight Awards judges

 Robert joint the freight forwarding industry in 1970 from school working as a messenger.
 He worked for a variety of logistics companies, mainly in the Heathrow area and joined industry owned software company ASM in 1997, before moving to BIFA in 1999.

-Paul is a long-time supporter of the London Region committee of the Chartered Institute of Logistics & Transport and is also chair of the Freight Forwarding Forum; committed to raising the profile of the forwarding sector and highlighting the lifetime value of freight forwarding as a profession.
+As chair of the CILT Freight Forwarding Forum, Paul is dedicated to raising the profile of the forwarding sector and educating the next generation of the values and opportunities that freight forwarding offers as a profession.

 Director of Global Logistics Emissions Council (GLEC) at Smart Freight Centre.